edgecase963/Alvaro/README.md

 To learn more, check out [the wiki!](https://github.com/edgecase963/Alvaro/wiki)

-Tired of spending hours, sometimes even days writing up complicated code just to get two devices to talk to one another?
-Alvaro is what you're looking for.
+Never spend hours or even days writing complicated networking software just to get two devices to communicate again.
 All the difficult tasks of flow control, encryption and _endless_ bugs all taken care of for you!
 This project provides you the ability to create a fully functional server in just a few lines of code.
 So you can dive right into your project.

 After all, time is our most valuable resource.